katerberg/judgebot/README.md

 {{"summoning sickness"}}

-Development is currently ongoing and the bot will be deployed when ready.
+This bot is pretty new so please report bugs to the bot owner.

 This bot was built with Javacord (https://javacord.org/) and uses data that is © Wizards of the Coast.
 The code is licensed under a variant of beerware: